iyanksullivan/not_aBot/README.md

 command:

-?help for specific command e.g ?help <play>
+?help for specific command e.g ?help <play>.

-?whoami : Basic description
+?whoami : Basic description.

-?play <what do you mant to play>
+?play <what do you mant to play>.
 ?stop : disconnecting bot from voice.

-?credit : to show credit
+?credit : to show credit.